 DON’T walk in the bicycle lane.
 And this is very important because otherwise, you will get run over.

-Check out also 10 things to do in Munich
+Check out also 10 things to do in Munich in Winter

 Other useful things to know before visiting Munich